 Both of her parents are alive.
 Because they get drunk, they have no jobs and can’t send the kids to school.
 They would leave her to take care of the siblings when they were out getting drunk.
 So, she would go to the streets to find food.
 Her siblings are still on the streets to this day.
 She was found there.
 She is doing great and such a joy to be around.
 Since coming to Mirembe, she has heard of the love of Jesus and now knows him personally!

 Monday Loiki - birthdate April 2000

 Monday’s parents are both still alive.
-They are old, very poor, have no jobs, and are alcoholics.
-While Monday was young, she became sick with polio but her parents couldn’t afford to take her to the hospital.
+They are old and very poor, have no jobs, and are alcoholics.
+While Monday was young, she became sick with polio, but her parents couldn’t afford to take her to the hospital.
 So, she became sick and lame in the leg.
 Her parents could not afford to send her to school, buy food or clothes.
 Monday then ended up on the streets to find food to eat.
-Some loving sponsors paid for a corrective surgery to help with her leg and she is doing so much better!
+Some loving sponsors paid for a corrective surgery to help with her leg, and she is doing so much better!
 She is so happy to be at Mirembe and has hopes of walking again soon one day.
 Since coming to Mirembe, she has heard of the love of Jesus and now knows him personally.